 Amanda has also worked extensively as a dramaturg, helping to develop both traditional and experimental performance works on a national and international scale.
 She frequently pursues alternative methods of dramaturgical investigation, such as visual dramaturgy, opening pathways of engagement into a diverse range of performative modalities.
 Recent CNP projects include Travis Preston and Tom Gunning’s Fantômas: Revenge of the Image, which had its world premiere at the Wuzhen Theatre Festival and Nightwalk in the Chinese Garden, writer-director Stan Lai’s site-specific collaboration with CNP and The Huntington Library, Art Collections and Botanical Gardens.

 Amanda received her BFA in Writing, Literature & Publishing from Emerson College and her MFA in Writing for Performance from California Institute of the Arts (CalArts).
-Amanda is on the faculty and serves as Special Assistant to the Dean at the CalArts School of Theater.
+Amanda is on the faculty and serves as Assistant Dean at the CalArts School of Theater.